Applying for an Internship

 English 450 is an individually arranged course for an academic project cooperatively arranged with the student's employer.
 You may repeat the course for up to six hours of credit.
 Internship credit on your transcript is a very useful credential.

 You may officially enroll for internship or coop credit through the English Department by registering for English 450, Cooperative Internship in English Studies (1-3 credits)--a process very much like taking an independent study course.
-Registration for this course requires the written endorsement of the Internship Coordinator, Dr. Ann Elizabeth Willey, who will be the course instructor.
-Bring a copy of your unofficial transcript and a copy of your current resume when you first meet with Dr. Willey.
-You will also need to fill out a Professional Practice Health Insurance form.
+Registration for this course requires the written endorsement of the Internship Coordinator, Dr. Karen Chandler, who will be the course instructor.
+Bring a copy of your unofficial transcript and a copy of your current resume when you first meet with Dr. Chandler.